combojs/combo-js/doc/faq/cat/mounting.md

 ## Do I need to mount all child components?

-No. If a component doesn't update itself, it doesn't need to be mounted.
+No. If a component doesn't redraw itself, it doesn't need to be mounted.

     var Foo = new class extends Combo.Component {
         render() {